 All events must be:

-- 1. Final responsibility for City events resides with the Sports, recreation, Library Departments and Community Events Division or any other Department that presents the event;
+- 1. Final responsibility for City events resides with the Sports, recreation, Library Departments and Community Events Office or any other Department that presents the event;

 - 2. Public events will be publicized locally via the City’s web site, the Culture, Sports and Recreation Activities Guide, the Westmount Page, social media and local media;

 - 3. Funding will be solely from the City, except for the occasional participation of local businesses;